HughIngram/Retail-App/notes.md

 ## This feature branch
 ### this commit
+- [ ] import Glide

-- [ ] set up a grid layout for items
+- [x] set up a grid layout for items
-    - [ ] use GridLayoutManager
+    - [x] use GridLayoutManager
+- [x] handle long names in item layout
 - [ ] show images of products in the list
-- [ ] import Glide
 - [ ] loading / error state for images

 ## Planning Approach